session-expired/session-expired/README.md

 * View current and completed matches
 * Maintain basic profile and game statistics

 Authentication data will be stored securely.
-Passwords must never be stored as plain text.
+Passwords will never be stored as plain text.

 ### Concurrent Turn-Based Games